stefonarch/niri-settings/README.md

 * Get feedback and testing
 * Improve parsing regex
 * Add install script for local install
-* Default column width settings
+* Add Default column width settings, corner rounding yes|no, else ?
-* Add shortcut at position instead at the end
+* Add new shortcut at position instead at the end

 * Submit to AUR.